 Further research has revealed taurine supplementation acts by enhancing the activity of the enzyme called 7α-hydroxylase in the body.
 This enzyme is responsible for the conversion of cholesterol into bile acids ((R, R).

-Beside taurine, the role of cholylsarcosine (a synthetic conjugated bile acid) as a bile supplement has also been studied, especially in people with short bowel syndrome.
+In addition to taurine, the role of cholylsarcosine (a synthetic conjugated bile acid) as a bile supplement has also been studied, especially in people with short bowel syndrome.

-5) Bile Supplements Help People With Bile Gallbladder Removed
+5) Bile Supplements Help People with Bile Gallbladder Removed

 The use of bile supplements is an effective way of dealing with these complications.
 The intake of bile supplements helps in the digestion of fats and further aid in the absorption of fat-soluble vitamins.